When your malamute continues to pile on the pounds at two years of age, you’re likely wondering when will the growing stop!

 And boy, are they big!

 Giant Malamutes when fully grown max out at around 35 inches tall weighing in at a minimum of 100lbs.
-This is a significantly larger malamute than the breed standard.
+This is significantly larger than the breed standard.

 3 Factors That Change How Big Your Malamute Will Get